amaabalo/hw02/README.md

    Sadly, after running for a while, Brad's program always runs out of memory and crashes.
 Explain what's going wrong.

+   The problem here is that when a list reverse(L) is called, a new (reversed) list is created, but the memory allocated for the old list is never freed.
+Eventually, the program runs out of memory and crashes.

 2. After Janet patiently explains the problem to him, Brad gives it another
    try: